Kincaid7/usf-bullsconnect-officer-scraper/README.md

 Officer Contact Scraper & Google Contacts Importer This tool allows you to scrape officer contact data from BullsConnect, generate a clean HTML directory, and prepare a CSV file suitable for import into Google Contacts.
 Officer profile images are also downloaded and stored locally.
+NOTE: This program was designed for use by The European Society at USF.
+Labels generated in the CSV are done with that use-case in mind.
+You will have to tweak both the labels generated, as well as the links to the officer pages to reflect the use case you intend.
+ChatGPT should be able to hold your hand through such modifications.
 ________________________________________
 🚀 Setup Instructions (Baby-Proofed)
 1. Install Python (If Not Already Installed)